No audio from product

 Note: Do not connect your headphones to the USB cable yet. - On your headphones, press and hold the Power/Bluetooth® button.

-- While continuing to hold the button, connect the USB cable to the right earcup.
+- While continuing to hold the button, connect the USB cable to the left earcup.
 The Power light on your headphones will quickly blink twice.

 - Once connected, wait two seconds and then release the Power/Bluetooth button.